-Nyckelord: queer theory assisted reproductive technologies postcolonial studies family and kinship studies ethnography europe feminism intersectionality femininity feminist anthropology
+Nyckelord: whiteness queer theory postcolonial studies family and kinship studies ethnography europe feminism intersectionality femininity feminist anthropology reproduction affect

 Finns även på

-My dissertation research, funded by the Wenner-Gren foundation for Anthropological Research, entitled Progressive Women, Traditional Men: The Politics of Knowledge and Gendered Stories of Development in the Northern Periphery of the EU was an ethnographic account of the intersections of regional identity building, gender (equality) politics and European integration around the turn of the millennium.
-It is not published in Sweden, but please contact me if you are interested in it.
+My dissertation (with research funded by the Wenner-Gren foundation for Anthropological Research) from UC Santa Cruz (2004) is entitled Progressive Women, Traditional Men: The Politics of Knowledge and Gendered Stories of Development in the Northern Periphery of the EU and was an ethnographic account of the gendered effects of intersections of regional identity building, gender (equality) politics and European integration in an increasingly neoliberal and global imaginary around the turn of the millennium.
+It is not published in Sweden, but please contact me if you are interested in reading it.

-My main research have since 2002 centred on feminist sexual politics and specifically, intersectional perspectives on queer femininities.
-In the project Femme as Figuration: Rethinking (Queer) femininities, funded by the Bank of Swedens Tercentenary Fund, I investigated how various strands of feminist theory have dealt with the question of femininity and sought to contribute to new ways of thinking feminine materiality and the relationship between bodies, technologies and knowledges.
-The multi- and translocal ethnographic component of the project builds on the ethnographic work I did with the book Femmes of Power: Exploding Queer Femininities together with visual artist Del LaGrace Volcano.
-This project was completed in 2012 but also includes my 2014 monograph Skamgrepp: Femme-inistiska essäer as well as a number of articles in NORA, Tidskrift för Genusvetenskap, Gender Place and Culture, Feminist Theory, Sexualities and New Formations.
-Currently I am co-editing a special issue of European Journal of Women's Studies (with Jenny Sundén) on Femininity Revisited, out in late 2018.
+My main research have since 2002 centred on intersectional perspectives on queer femininities and feminist sexual politics.
+In the project Femme as Figuration: Rethinking (Queer) femininities, funded by the Swedish foundation for humanities and social sciences (Riksbankens jubileumsfond), I investigated how various strands of feminist theory have dealt with the question of femininity and feminine sexuality and sought to contribute to new ways of thinking feminine materiality and the relationship between bodies, technologies and knowledges.
+The multi- and translocal ethnographic component of the project extended ethnographic work I did for the book Femmes of Power: Exploding Queer Femininities together with visual artist Del LaGrace Volcano.
+This project resulted in a number of articles in NORA, Tidskrift för Genusvetenskap, Gender Place and Culture, Feminist Theory, Sexualities, lambda nordica and New Formations as well as several book chapters.
+The project was completed in 2012 but my 2014 monograph Skamgrepp: Femme-inistiska essäer also further builds on this research.
+A special issue of European Journal of Women's Studies (co-edited with Jenny Sundén) on Femininity Revisited, is due out late 2018.

-In 2018 I am completing the leadership of a project funded by the Baltic Sea Foundation entitled 'Queer(y)ing kinship in the Baltic Region' which also includes associate professor Joanna Mizielinska (Warzaw) and associate professor Antu Sorainen (Helsinki) and Ph.D. student Raili Uibo at Södertörn.
-Here we are exploring the various paths to and meanings assigned to 'family' and 'intimacy' among LGBTQ folks in these different settings.
-My own theoretical interests lie at the intersection of queer, affect, and critical race scholarship on reproduction and my ethnographic research focuses on ideas about relatedness, race, futurity and intimate/affective labour among LGBTQ multi-parent families in urban Sweden.
+My current research focuses on questions of kinship and reproduction in relation to formations of gender, sexuality and race.
+In 2018 I am completing the leadership of a project funded by the Baltic Sea Foundation entitled 'Queer(y)ing kinship in the Baltic Region' where I work with associate professor Joanna Mizielinska (Warzaw) and associate professor Antu Sorainen (Helsinki) and Ph.D. student Raili Uibo at Södertörn.
+The project explores various paths to and meanings assigned to 'family' and 'intimacy' among LGBTQ folks in different national settings around the Baltic sea.
+My own theoretical interests lie at the intersection of queer, affect, and critical race scholarship on reproduction and my ethnographic research focuses on ideas about relatedness, sexual and racial difference, futurity and intimate/affective labour among LGBTQ multi-parent families in the Stockholm area.
 Publications include a special issue of lambda nordica on Kinship and Reproduction (with Jenny Gunnarsson Payne), an article in Sexualities, and several forthcoming articles as well as an anthology.

-Two central strands run through all my feminist (academic) endeavors; a passion for creative writing and a commitment to decolonial and antiracist pedagogy and research.
+Two central strands run through all my feminist (academic) endeavors; a passion for embodied style and creative writing and a commitment to decolonial and antiracist pedagogy and research.